macadmins/nudge/README.md

 <img src="/assets/NudgeIcon.png" width=10% height=10%>

+> [!WARNING]
+> This is a fork.
+If you dont like AI this one is not for you.

 # Nudge (macadmin's Slack [#nudge](https://macadmins.slack.com/archives/CDUU7DJQ2))
 Nudge is a multi-linguistic application, offering custom user deferrals, which strongly encourages macOS updates.
 Written in Swift and SwiftUI.